 Our aim is to give you a good service at all times.
 However, if you have a complaint you are invited to let us know as soon as possible.
 It is not necessary to involve solicitors in order to make your complaint but you are free to do so should you wish.
 A copy of our Complaints Procedure is available here.

 The “Standard Contractual Terms for the Supply of Legal Services by Barristers to Authorised Persons” came into being on 31 January 2013.
 The Standard Contractual Terms have been introduced by the Bar Standards Board through a process overseen by the Legal Services Board, the umbrella regulatory body for both solicitors and barristers, which considered and approved the Standard Contractual Terms following consultation with interested parties, including the Law Society.
-The aim of these new Standard Contractual Terms is to modernise the process of referral of work to barristers.

 Temple Garden Chambers will promote and advance equality of opportunity irrespective of age, disability, gender reassignment, marriage / civil partnership, pregnancy, maternity, race, colour, ethnic or national origin, nationality, citizenship, religion or belief, political persuasion, sex or sexual orientation.
 In accordance with the Equality and Diversity Rules of the BSB Handbook, we have adopted an Equality and Diversity Policy.
 The aim and purpose of the Policy is threefold: to ensure fairness, compliance, and commercial advantage.